We’ve created a list of six things to consider while purchasing land. This list is not all encompassing but is a great start to your research.

 Survey or Environmental Testing

-Here you will find explanation about how to figure your tax bill in Tennessee from the Comptroller of the Treasury.
 To determine your tax liability you will need the appraised value, assessment ratio, assessed value, and the tax rate for your area.
+Check out our updated blog about property taxes in sevier county to learn more!

 We hope you found this information helpful as you consider purchasing land.
-Please, visit our website to find lots and land listed in Sevier County, TN!
+Please, visit our website to find lots and land listed for sale in Sevier County, TN!